jbadeau/Maven-JavaScript/README.md

 In otherwords use Eclipse Juno SR2 and associated plug-ins

 ## Comming Soon...
-* Integration of Jasmine + PhantomJS for development and build time unit-testing
+* Add transitive dependency support
 * Integration of GEB (WebDriver) for automated browser-testing
-* Link to cujojs libs rather than checkin.
+* Integration of code coverage
+* Integration of code metrics
+* Integration of build optimization
+* Maven archetype & Eclipse plug-in